Clinical Neurophysiology Technology Program (Minnesota)

 Students are required to take EEG examination Part 1 prior to graduation.

 Mayo Clinic's Division of Clinical Neurophysiology and the Center for Sleep Medicine require all technologists to pass at least one of the certifying examinations within two years of being hired.

-Graduates of the Clinical Neurophysiology Technology Program commonly score 90 percent or higher on the first attempt of certifying board examinations.
+Ninety percent of the Clinical Neurophysiology Technology Program graduates pass their certifying board exam on their first attempt.
 One hundred percent of our graduates have found full-time positions.